FChannel0/FChannel-Server/README.md

 There are currently two instances federated with each other: https://fchan.xyz and https://0x00000000.xyz

 There is an anon testing FChannel instances on TOR/Loki/I2P.
-Find more information here: https://fchan.xyz/g/MORL0KUT It is a testing envirmoent, so the instances might come and go.
+Find more information here: https://fchan.xyz/g/MORL0KUT It is a testing environment, so the instances might come and go.

 ## To Do List
 Current things that will be implemented first are: